 While not as physically debilitative as nausea and vomiting, hair loss is, nonetheless, one of the more stressful possible side effects to withstand, having an effect on a person’s own overall sense of self.
 It’s necessary to know that not all cancer treatment options cause hair loss, but if it is encountered, hair usually grows back when treatments are finished.
 For patients who choose to wear a wig, it’s advantageous to select one before treatment begins, resulting in a more accurate color match.
 Insurance may also help to cover cost for either a wig or alternate type of head covering.

 Whether related to chemo treatment or one of a number of other factors – cancer itself, anemia, or the emotional effects of receiving a cancer diagnosis and treatment – reduced energy level is extremely prevalent, but also treatable.
 Ensure the person with cancer talks over any challenges with fatigue with his or her medical team and follows their directions, instead of attempting to self-medicate with over-the-counter solutions.
 Eating a balanced diet, getting an adequate amount of rest, and identifying an outlet for emotional release (for example, counseling, sharing feelings with friends and family, keeping a journal, etc.) can all be worthwhile as well.

-At Grace Home Care, our Topeka home care services include supporting those with cancer, from diagnosis through treatment and beyond.
+At Grace Home Care, providers of the highest quality respite care Topeka has to offer, our home care services include supporting those with cancer, from diagnosis through treatment and beyond.
 We can offer escorted transportation services to health-related appointments and procedures, pick up medications and wholesome foods, cook meals, take care of housekeeping and laundry, and serve as a compassionate companion to walk alongside and provide assistance in whatever way is needed.